unipartdigital/udes-open/addons/udes_stock/README.md

 ### Quants (model: stock.quant)

 Physical instances of products at a location are modelled as quants.
 Short of "quantities of stock", these are used to record stock levels are various parts of the warehouse.
 Using the analogy of object-orientated programming, products = classes, quants = objects.
+Note that quants are stored in their unit of measure, so if screws come in boxes of 1000 and we have 5000 in a location, then we would have `available_quantity = 5`.

 Additional Details:
 - Change _description to 'Quant'